 UI kits can be a terrific way to jumpstart your product knowledge whether it's for a product you've not used before or just a brand new feature and one you're quite familiar with.
 The UI kits available for Adobe XD definitely strike the balance of both.

-Finally it's really easy to change fonts and colours throughout the kit simply by coming into the assets panel here towards the top and selecting, let's say a colour, that's in use on that design canvas.
-When I right-click and select Edit I can come in and dramatically change that colour value.
-Notice that the change that I made here in the Properties inspector for that individual colour propagated to all instances of that colour on the design canvas.
+Finally it's really easy to change fonts and colors throughout the kit simply by coming into the assets panel here towards the top and selecting, let's say a color, that's in use on that design canvas.
+When I right-click and select Edit I can come in and dramatically change that color value.
+Notice that the change that I made here in the Properties inspector for that individual color propagated to all instances of that color on the design canvas.
 You can do the same thing for any of the character styles in use within the design and change all of these elements to be more in line with a project you might be working on.

 I think you'll agree that UI kits can be a wealth of knowledge as you acclimate to the XD application.
 I encourage you to give it a try.